thoilene/Predicting-Response-to-Starbucks-Offers/README.md

-# Predicting Response to Starbucks offers - Using Machine Learning
+# Predicting Response to Starbucks Offers - Using Machine Learning

 ### Introduction